cube3power/atsd/rule-engine/functions-value.md

 ## Overview

-The value functions retrieve the value of other metrics submitted within the same series command or parsed from the same row in the CSV file.

 ## `value` Function

-* Retrieve the value for the specified metric received in the same series command.
+* Retrieves value for the specified metric received in the same `series` command or parsed from the same row in the CSV file.

 ```java
   value(S metric)